Breaking better: How imperfections increase fracture resistance in architected lattices: Linking the crack path to the work to failure

-To gain insight into the cause for increased work to failure in imperfect specimens, we compare the crack path morphologies obtained by DIC for the different specimen configurations.
-Using the three representative examples, one for each configuration, we observe that the crack path in the regular specimen remains relatively straight, with only minor deviations from a perfectly straight trajectory (see Fig.~\ref{fig:5}a).
-In contrast, the crack paths in the imperfect specimens show more pronounced deviations.
-In configuration A, the crack progressively veers away from the notch, without any major changes in direction.
-In configuration B, the crack initially deviates from the straight trajectory and then changes direction, resulting in a more complex path (see Fig.~\ref{fig:5}a).
+By examining the correlation between the work to failure and the crack path tortuosity ($\Delta_y/h$), it is found that the higher crack path deviation observed for configuration A specimens consistently correlates with enhanced work to failure compared to regular triangular lattices (Fig.~\ref{fig:6}a).
+This observation supports the interpretation that the deviations in crack trajectory induced by the imperfections contribute to increased work to failure~\cite{Urabe, BOWER1991815}.
+Conversely, configuration B shows only a slight, statistically insignificant, increase in $\Delta_y/h$, thereby suggesting that other mechanisms may contribute to the increased work to failure for this configuration (Fig.~\ref{fig:6}b).

-To systematically analyze this effect, we introduce a simple geometric measure of crack path tortuosity, namely, the maximum crack path deviation $\Delta_y$, defined as the difference between the maximum and minimum $y$-positions along the crack path (Fig.~\ref{fig:5}a).
-By examining the correlation between the work to failure and $\Delta_y$, we find that configuration A specimens exhibit a consistent and statistically significant increase in crack path deviation (Fig.~\ref{fig:5}b).
-This observation supports the interpretation that the deviations in crack trajectory induced by the imperfections contribute to increased work to failure.
-In contrast, configuration B shows only a slight, statistically insignificant increase in $\Delta_y$, suggesting that other mechanisms may play a more prominent role in the increased work to failure for this configuration (Fig.~\ref{fig:5}b); a point that will be discussed in the following section.
+The work to failure gain for configuration B specimens correlates with the higher number of bridging struts during crack propagation compared to regular specimens (Fig.~\ref{fig:6}b).
+Conversely, the wide confidence interval characterizing configuration A specimens does not allow any effect of bridging to be distinguished for this configuration of imperfect lattices.
+These observations suggest that both crack path tortuosity and crack bridging act as toughening mechanisms in imperfect brittle lattices, with either mechanism prevailing depending on the specific location of the defect.